-According to Texas Council for Developmental Disabilities, people with disabilities are first and foremost–people.
+According to ADA National Network, people with disabilities are first and foremost–people.
 They are people with individual interests, responsibilities, dreams, desires and future plans.
 They are not to be defined by their disabilities.
 They are moms, dads, sisters, sons, daughters, uncles, aunts, nephews, nieces and cousins who need to be first seen as that before you see their disability.

 When you are addressing or talking about people with disabilities, there is something that we call people first language.
 It gives dignity and respect to the person and does not allow the disability to define them.
 You for example do not talk about an autistic boy.
 That is degrading and dehumanizing.
 You are giving the autism more preference than the boy.
 You would rather talk about boy living with autism.
 That is the proper people language first where you first see the boy as a living being before seeing the disability that is affecting their quality of life.

 People First Language is a concept that has been preached and talked about in all circles where people living with disabilities are gathered.
 They want their dignity.
 They want to be seen as people first and not their disabilities first.

 Traditionally, people living with disabilities have been seen as the lowly of the lowly in the society.
 They are seen as people who require to be pitied, to be sympathized with and shown kindness.
 But that narrative is quickly changing.
 Of late, we have seen really talented people with disabilities.
 We have seen leaders who have disabilities and their disabilities do not stop the from performing just like the average Joe or Jane.

 I see some good application of People First language in the movie atypical when Sam’s mother and father attend a support group for parents whose children are living on the autism spectrum disorder.
 Doug, Sam’s father who is new to all these things and has never attended another support group refers to his son as an autistic child.
 He is looked down upon by the other people because he does not use people first language.
 Fortunately, he takes this kindly and teaches himself on the same.